PLeVasseur/up-streamer-rust/README.md

 ### Working with the library

 `up-streamer-rust` is generic and pluggable and can serve your needs so long as
-1. Each transport you want to bridge over has a `up-client-foo-rust` library and UPClientFoo struct which has `impl`ed `UTransport`
+* Each transport you want to bridge over has a `up-client-foo-rust` library and UPClientFoo struct which has `impl`ed `UTransport`
-2. `UTransportBuilder` has been `impl`ed on a struct so that a `Box<dyn UTransport>` can be safely created by the `UTransportRouter` in the proper thread's context

 ### Usage

-After following along with the [cargo docs](#generating-cargo-docs-locally) generated to add all your forwarding routes, you'll then need to keep the instantiated `UStreamer`, `UTransportRouter`, and `UTransportRouterHandle` around and then pause the main thread, so it will not exit, while the routing happens in the background threads spun up.
+After following along with the [cargo docs](#generating-cargo-docs-locally) generated to add all your forwarding endpoints, you'll then need to keep the instantiated `UStreamer` around and then pause the main thread, so it will not exit, while the routing happens in the background threads spun up.

 ## Implementation Status